VoIP Resources VoIP Fundamentals VoIP Glossary

 The humble telephone: handset, cord, and all.

-The electrical energy is then transmitted along copper wires that leave the handset (through those infamous coiled cords that connect the handset to the telephone base) and travel along telephone wires and through telephone exchanges until they reach the handset of the person that you are talking to.
+The electrical energy is then transmitted along copper wires that leave the handset (through those infamous coiled cords that connect the handset to the telephone base) and travel along telephone wires and through telephone exchanges until they reach the handset of the person you are talking to.
 There, the other person’s speaker transforms the electrical energy into sound waves, reproducing the words that you originally spoke.

 And when the other person speaks into their handset’s microphone, the whole process starts over again until you hear those words through your speaker.